Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Until then, teachers should simply expect variability in learners' success in pronunciation and encourage their efforts to improve.

 **Instruction**
++ We now know that a number of empirical research on pronunication was built on faulty evidence.

+**Summary**
 +
 **A CLOSER LOOK: Aptitude for pronunciation**